 Capitalize on mobile traffic and increasing conversion rates

-Why: 58% of smartphone users reported using their smartphone for shopping-related activities in the last 30 days.6 And, compared to a year ago, people are 50% more likely to expect to purchase something immediately on their phone.7
+Why: 58% of smartphone users reported using their smartphone for shopping-related activities in the last 30 days.6 And, over 40% of online transactions are on mobile.7

 Shoppers use mobile throughout their shopping experience, so don’t undervalue mobile with a low mobile bid.
 Boost mobile bids to show in the top results for your most valuable products and capture increasing conversion rates during the holiday peak season.

 - Shopping tip: Check your mobile ATIS and click share.
 Use the Bid Simulator to find mobile bid opportunities based on your historical performance.
+If you’re using Smart Shopping campaigns, the campaign will already optimize for cross-device conversions.
 If you’re using Smart Bidding, the Target ROAS bid strategy already optimizes for cross-device conversions while the enhanced cost-per-click (eCPC) strategy relies on your device bid adjustment modifiers.

 - Search tip: Add all mobile-relevant extensions such as location, call, or app extensions to engage users on the go.
 And with mobile ads potentially showing just one description line, prioritize the most important information in the first line.

 Seize opportunities to drive nearby customers to your stores